SherG/cool-iron/blog/seo-set-forget.md

 Rankings are hard won, easily lost.

 They're lost through neglect.

-Yet a simple, SEO discipline can retain and improve your standing.
+Yet a simple, SEO discipline can help you retain and improve your standing.
+Without such a discipline, losing "market share" to your competition is all but guaranteed.

 To get a sense of the <em>scope</em> of SEO, let's take a brief flyover of the territory.